Kkkermit/Testify/README.md

     7. Copy your connection string and replace `<password>` with the password for the database user that you created earlier.

+- **Setting up the env file**

+    *If you go along with this, you can ignore the parts in the `Project Execution` that explain how to generate and fill in the `.env`*

+    1. For easy setup of the env files, ( `.env` & `.development.env` ) you can run the command `npm run setup-env:prod`
+    2. Once you've ran the command, it generates a script in the console
+    3. You need to then fill out the fields in the console.
+Fields marked with the text **"Required"** are you required fields and you need to fill those ones in.
+The script will not continue if you ignore to fill in those fields.
+    4. Once you've filled in the field, it will write those fields into and generate the `.env`.
+    5. Alternatively, you can ignore this and fill in the fields yourself by viewing the `.example.env` file.
+    6. If you then want to setup the `.env.development` file, you can run the command `npm run setup-env:dev` and follow the steps above again.

 - **Project Execution**

     1. Rename the filed named `example.env` to `.env`